Applying for access to information

 - include the $30 application fee.

-An access application is invalid if it does not meet these requirements.
+An access application is invalid if it does not meet the requirements above.

 Lodging access applications

-You can lodge an access application in person or by letter, fax or email, as long as the application meets the requirements listed above.
+Otherwise, you may still download the access application lodgement form (PDF 133KB) to lodge an access application in person or by letter or email, as long as the application meets the requirements listed above.
+See our contacts details page for information on lodging applications in person or by mail.

-Access applications lodged by fax or email will not be considered valid until the required application fee is also received.
+Access applications will not be considered valid until the required application fee is also received.

 Providing evidence as part of your application